cjcoats/SMOKE-m3utilio/README.md

 ### M3UTILIO

 All relevant codes have been `M3UTILIO`-ized.
-This entailed removing `INCLUDE` statements for the I/O API include-files `PARMS3.EXT, IODECL3.EXT, FDESC3.EXT` as well as external-function declarations for I/O API fuctions that were called.
+This entailed adding `USE M3UTILIO` where appropriate, removing `INCLUDE` statements for the I/O API include-files `PARMS3.EXT, IODECL3.EXT, FDESC3.EXT`, as well as external-function declarations for I/O API fuctions that were called.

 Other external function declarations were put into Fortran-90 style, e.g.

         INTEGER, EXTERNAL :: GETFLINE